Best Heads For Gen-1 SBC

 Aluminum head bolts need to be installed with a flat washer, so the head of the bolt doesn't "sink" into the soft alloy.
 This can cause cracks in the head.

-Another reason is, once the correct hardened washers are installed, the factory bolts are a bit too short.
+And once the correct-size hardened washers are installed, the factory bolts are a bit too short.

 Aluminum Head Torque Specs